Lismore Crozier: Provenance

-The Lismore Crozier, packed in a wooden box, was re-discovered in 1814 by workmen reconstructing Lismore Castle.
+The Lismore Crozier, packed in a wooden box, was rediscovered in 1814 by workmen reconstructing Lismore Castle.
 It was found in a concealed doorway, alongside the 15th-century Book of Lismore.
 The castle was built by King John of England in 1185 on the site of the former Lismore Abbey where the Bishops of Lismore resided; the crozier would have been produced in the abbey's scriptorium.

 It is believed that the crozier was hidden during the late medieval period, likely during a period of religious persecution, and forgotten about during a transfer of ownership of the castle.
 A number of other significant Irish insular period objects were found in this way: the Stowe Missal (Tipperary) was also found in a walled-up door, an early medieval altar plate was discovered in a gable at the nunnery of St. Catherine d'Conyl in County Limerick, while the Sheephouse hoard had been hidden in a quarry near Mellifont Abbey, County Louth.

-The crozier is now in the collection of the National Museum of Ireland in Dublin, while the Book of Lismore is kept at Chatsworth House, near Chesterfield, Derbyshire, in England, by the Duke of Devonshire, who owns Lismore Castle.
+The crozier is now in the collection of the National Museum of Ireland in Dublin.
+The Book of Lismore was kept at Chatsworth House, near Chesterfield, Derbyshire, in England, by the Duke of Devonshire, who owns Lismore Castle.
+It was donated In 2020 to University College Cork by the Chatsworth Settlement Trust.